rpdelaney/l4d2-tourney-rules/rules.md

 ### 2.1 International format

-There is no general preference that matches will be played on servers in any specific geographical region.

-A match may consist of two games decided by the sum of the scores of both games (a.k.a.
-"Home/Away"), or a single game on a neutral server.
-Neither option is the default: opposing teams will decide which option is most reasonable and fair according to the circumstances during match scheduling.
+A match may consist of:

+- two games with each opposing team choosing the server for one of the two games, decided by the sum of the scores of both games, (a.k.a.
+"Home/Away"), OR
+- a single game on a neutral server.

+In the event that opposing teams cannot agree on a neutral server according to these rules, the Home/Away system will be used.

 See [Section 4: Servers](#section-4-servers) and
 [Section 5: Match schedule](#section-5-match-schedule) for more guidance on